m-alp/prometheus-lib/README.md

 # prometheus-lib
-Prometheus provider for Laravel Framework
+Laravel package to collect and expose Prometheus Metrics.